General Policies and Procedures

 Movies, Television, and Video Games

 To foster and preserve the dignity of the intellectual life, the College does not permit the use of televisions or video players in student rooms.
 On weekends from 3:30 p.m.
 Friday until 5:00 p.m.
-Sunday, students may watch movies in the residence hall common rooms, or designated common rooms in the library, but only with prior permission from a Prefect.
+Sunday, students may watch movies in the residence hall common rooms, designated common rooms in the library, or Inman Shelter, but only with prior permission from a Prefect.
+Movies may also be screened on the weekends in Dolben Auditorium with prior permission from a Resident Director or the Assistant Dean and with the assistance of the A/V crew.
+Students must not use the Auditorium or any of the College’s A/V equipment without prior permission.

-Students may play video games in a designated study room on weekends from 3:30 p.m. on Friday until 5:00 p.m.
+Students may play video games in a designated study or common room in the dorms on weekends from 3:30 p.m. on Friday until 5:00 p.m.
 Sunday.

-The College provides Internet access in the library by means of the College’s computer network.
+The College provides Internet access in the library and in the basement of Blessed Frassati Student Center by means of the College’s computer network.
 Tapping into, or tampering with, the College’s network or telephone wiring is strictly prohibited.
 In keeping with the College’s aim of maintaining a community of learning in the dormitories, students are not permitted to set up their own computer networks either by means of wireless technology or by running network cables from room to room.

 Internet and Computer Services